Terminator Salvation: Plot

 In 2003, Dr. Serena Kogan of Cyberdyne Systems convinces death row inmate Marcus Wright to sign over his body for medical research following his execution.
-Sometime later, the automated Skynet system is activated and becomes self-aware; perceiving humans as a threat to its existence, it starts a nuclear holocaust to eradicate them in the event known as "Judgment Day".
+Sometime later, the automated Skynet system is activated, becomes self-aware, and perceives humans as a threat to its existence, starting a nuclear holocaust known as "Judgment Day".

-In 2018, John Connor orchestrates an attack on a Skynet base, where he discovers prisoners and schematics in a laboratory for incorporating living tissue into a new type of Terminator, which he recognizes as the T-800 model.
-John survives an explosion on the base, which is destroyed.
-Following John's departure, Marcus emerges from the base's wreckage and begins walking toward Los Angeles.
+In 2018, John Connor leads an attack on a Skynet base where he discovers schematics of human prisoners being incorporated as living tissue for a new Terminator: the T-800.
+John survives a nuclear explosion on the base and proceeds to extraction.
+Following John's departure, Marcus emerges from the base's wreckage and begins heading toward Los Angeles.

-John returns to the Resistance headquarters located aboard a nuclear submarine and is briefed by General Ashdown that the Resistance has discovered a hidden signal containing a code protocol that they believe can initiate a shutdown of Skynet's machines.
-The Resistance plans to launch an offensive against Skynet's headquarters in San Francisco.
-It is decided among the Resistance that the offensive will commence in four days, due to an intercepted kill list created by Skynet, which plans to kill the Resistance's leaders within the same time frame.
-John learns he is second on this list, following Kyle Reese.
-The Resistance leaders do not understand Kyle's importance, but John knows that Kyle will eventually travel back in time and become his father and realizes that Skynet has learned this.
+John heads to the Resistance headquarters aboard a Los Angeles-class submarine and confronts General Ashdown and the Resistance commanders.
+They reveal that the Resistance have discovered a hidden signal that they believe can shut down Skynet's machines and plans to launch an offensive against Skynet's headquarters in San Francisco in four days due to an intercepted kill list created by Skynet, which will eliminate the Resistance's leaders within the same time frame.
+John learns that he is second on this list, after Kyle Reese, realizing Skynet has learned that Kyle will eventually travel back in time and become his father.

-Arriving at the ruins of Los Angeles, Marcus encounters Kyle and a mute child named Star during a skirmish with Skynet's machines.
+Arriving in Los Angeles, Marcus encounters Kyle and a mute child named Star during a skirmish with Skynet's machines.
 Kyle and Star are subsequently abducted and taken prisoner by Skynet.
 Two Resistance A-10 airplanes are shot down while trying to intercept a machine transport.
-Marcus locates downed pilot Blair Williams, and they make their way to John's base, where Marcus is wounded by a magnetic land mine.
-Attempting to save his life, the Resistance fighters discover that Marcus is a cyborg, with a cybernetic endoskeleton and a partially artificial cerebral cortex.
-Although Marcus insists that he is human, John and his wife Kate suspect that Marcus has been sent to execute them, and John orders him to be killed.
+Marcus rescues downed pilot Blair Williams, and they make their way to John's base, where a magnetic land mine wounds Marcus.
+Attempting to save his life, the Resistance discovers that Marcus is a cyborg, with a cybernetic endoskeleton and a partially artificial cerebral cortex.
+Although Marcus insists that he is human, John and his wife, Kate, suspect that Marcus has been sent to kill them, and John orders him to be executed.
 Blair helps Marcus escape.
 During the pursuit, Marcus saves John's life from Skynet's hydrobots and the two make a bargain: Marcus will enter Skynet's headquarters in San Francisco to help John rescue Kyle and the other prisoners if he lets him live.